TristansCloud/stickleback-ml-morph/README.md

     pip install -r requirements.txt

 Alternatively, the dependancies may be installed into a [Conda](https://docs.conda.io/en/latest/) environment.
-The companion paper for this project was run from a Python v3.7.11 [Miniconda](https://docs.conda.io/en/latest/miniconda.html) environment running on an Ubuntu 20.04 server.

 ## Optional Dependencies
 - imglab